na--/ebook-tools/README.md

   - Ebooks can be converted to `.txt` and shown with `less` directly in the current terminal or they can be opened with an external viewer without exiting from the interactive organization.
   - Books can be semi-automatically renamed by looking up their metadata (by ISBN or title) online.

-- `find-isbns.sh` tries to find [valid ISBNs](https://en.wikipedia.org/wiki/International_Standard_Book_Number#Check_digits) inside a file or in STDIN if no file was specified.
+- `find-isbns.sh` tries to find [valid ISBNs](https://en.wikipedia.org/wiki/International_Standard_Book_Number#Check_digits) inside a file or in `stdin` if no file was specified.
 Searching for ISBNs in files uses progressively more resource-intensive methods until some ISBNs are found, see the documentation (below](#searching-for-isbns-in-files) for more details.
 - `convert-to-txt.sh` converts the supplied file to a text file.
 It can optionally also use automatic OCR for supported types.
 - `rename-calibre-library.sh` traverses a calibre library folder and renames all the book files by reading their metadata from calibre's `metadata.opf` files
 - `split-into-folders.sh` splits the supplied ebook files (and the accompanying metadata files if present) into auto-incremented folders that each contain the specified number of files.